Iximiel/adventOfCode2023/Readme.md

 In the end while i was woking on the mcm the bruteforece is still working... well that's a lesson

 # Day 9

+Looks like task 1 is fully explained by their description, it may be so that task 2 will be too difficult?

+Let's play with triangles, hoping this do not become a fibonacci-like thing in task2...